 The AtT installation was displayed at the g39 art gallery in Cardiff during their ‘Does that include us? yn cynnwys ni?’ exhibition, and the Travelling Toilet Tales (TTT) soundscape was played in their newly built accessible toilet between July and September 2016.
 Representatives from the TTT project were invited to speak at a panel presentation for the exhibition opening and artist Nicky Rose led a workshop about utopian toilets.
 In September, the AtT installation was exhibited alongside other TTT outputs at Loitering with Intent: The Art and Politics of Walking, a special exhibition organised by the Loiterers’ Resistance Movement (LRM) at the People’s History Museum in Manchester.
 Alongside the exhibition, we hosted a travelling tour of Manchester’s toilets led by Morag Rose, founder of the LRM.

 In November 2016, the Around the Toilet project won the ‘Arts, Humanities and Social Sciences’ category of the National Co-ordinating Centre for Public Engagement’s (NCCPE) Engage 2016 Competition.

 2017: New Spaces

 In February 2017, we were awarded further funding from the AHRC Connected Communities to continue the Around the Toilet project.
-This stage of the project, ‘Arts, Architecture, Activism & Access: Taking Around the Toilet to New Spaces’ (or ‘New Spaces’), focuses on impact and engagement activities to help us to develop the research we have undertaken over the last two years.
-The project has three strands: 1) working with queer and disability arts organisations and events internationally; 2) sharing our Toilet Toolkit design solutions with trainee architects and design professionals; and 3) exploring toilets creatively with children and young people.
+This stage of the project, ‘Arts, Architecture, Activism & Access: Taking Around the Toilet to New Spaces’ (or ‘New Spaces’), focused on impact and engagement activities to help us to develop the research we had completed over the prior two years.
+The project contained three strands: 1) working with queer and disability arts organisations and events internationally; 2) sharing our Toilet Toolkit design solutions with trainee architects and design professionals; and 3) exploring toilets creatively with children and young people.